 Both the City and County of Sacramento noise ordinances state that a standard of 55 dBA is applied from 7:00 a.m. to 10:00 p.m., and a standard of 50 dBA is applied from 10:00 p.m. to 7:00 a.m. for residential and agricultural uses.
+The Proposed Activity at Site 1-1 and the staging area is located within City limits however truck hauling trips could extend into the County.
+Therefore, both the City and County of Sacramento noise ordinances are included in this analysis.

 These noise levels are then adjusted according to the cumulative duration of the intrusive sound.
 For example, if the cumulative period is 5 minutes per hour, then the standard is adjusted by 10 dBA to 65 dBA during daytime hours and 60 dBA during nighttime hours.
-If the cumulative period is 30 minutes per hour, no adjustments are made and the standard is 55 dBA during the daytime and 50 dBA during the nighttime, functionally similar to the average hourly noise level, or L{eq} .
-The noise level that must not be exceeded for any time per hour is 75 dBA during the day and 70 dBA during the night, functionally similar to a maximum noise level or L{max} .
+If the cumulative period is 30 minutes per hour, no adjustments are made and the standard is 55 dBA during the daytime and 50 dBA during the nighttime, functionally similar to the average hourly noise level, or L{eq}.
+The noise level that must not be exceeded for any time per hour is 75 dBA during the day and 70 dBA during the night, functionally similar to a maximum noise level or L{max}.